julianlam/feps/fep/b2b8/fep-b2b8.md

 ### `generator`

 The [generator](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-generator) property provides information about the software that generated the text.
 This is usually an `Application` or `Service` object with an `id` and a `name` property.

+### `preview`

+In AS2, the `preview` property provides an abbreviated version of the content of the object.
+Especially for microblogging applications, the `preview` property is a useful fallback for supporting unrecognized object types like `Article`.

+For an article, the `preview` can be a `Note` that gives a well-formatted preview of the article content in its `content` property.
+For example, the `name`, `summary`, and a link to the `url` would be an appropriate representation.

+The `content` property of the `preview` should include a minimal set of HTML elements, as described in [ActivityPub Primer HTML](https://www.w3.org/wiki/ActivityPub/Primer/HTML).

+Metadata on the `Article` that applies equally to the preview, such as `attributedTo`, `published`, `updated`, and `tag` should be repeated in the `preview` property.

+The `image` property of the `Article` may be included in the `preview` property as `attachment` items.

+The `preview` property may have an `id` property.

+### `to`, `cc`, `bcc`, `bto`, `audience`

+As with other AS2 object types, the `to`, `cc`, `bcc`, `bto`, and `audience` properties identify the addressees of the text.
+For ActivityPub, they also determine the delivery targets of the text.

+The addressing properties provide an access control mechanism for AS2.
+Publishers and consumers should not disclose the properties of any AS2 object type, including the `Article` type, with anyone except the addressees, listed in these addressing properties, or the creator(s), listed in the `attributedTo` property.

 ## Examples